US Marijuana Laws 2017

 Arizona, Arkansas, Connecticut, Delaware, Florida, Hawaii, Illinois, Louisiana, Maryland, Michigan, Minnesota, Montana, New Hampshire, New Jersey, New Mexico, New York, Ohio, Pennsylvania, Rhode Island, Vermont

-These twenty-nine states now offer some type of medical marijuana program.
+These twenty-nine states now offer some type of medical herb program.
 Last year’s election added three new states, Arkansas, Florida, and North Dakota, and expanded Montana’s program.
 Medicinal states also have their own set of laws and their own regulations and guidelines.
 Some have very broad lists of conditions, while others have very limited programs.
-Other limitations in some states include limited dispensaries, limited options on consumption, limited cultivation facilities, and even restricting the number of doctors available to prescribe cannabis.
+Other limitations in some states include limited dispensaries, limited options on consumption, limited cultivation facilities, and even restricting the number of doctors available to prescribe herb.
 For example, the Minnesota medical program only recognizes 10 conditions, only two facilities are licensed to grow, and there are only 8 dispensaries for the entire state, essentially creating a monopoly on the market.

 Arizona – although Arizona will allow you to have your medicinal product with you, it will not allow you to purchase from one of their dispensaries.
 So, your card will keep you out of hot water, as long as you bring your own.